dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 -------

-The problem was run five times for each solver and each time limit shown in the figures. :numref:`Figure %s <vignetteMIPLIBcsched>` shows the minimum energy out of the five runs for each time limit.
+The problem was run five times for each solver and each time limit shown in the figures. :numref:`Figure %s <vignetteMIPLIBcsched>` shows the median gap out of the five runs for each time limit.
 D-Wave's Stride solver (version 1.31.0) benchmarks were run on D-Wave's |cloud|_ quantum cloud service.
 The classical solvers were run on an AMD EPYC 9534